 When you adopt a DIBS dog, the expectation is that you will sign up for training (well…it’s more than an expectation: it’s actually in the adoption contract).
-We don’t hesitate to have veterinarians and groomers lined up to help with our pet.
-We likely have a dog walker, or have connected with friends and family about helping out.
-Getting a trainer on hand is just as important, and the up front investment will be worth it.
+We don’t hesitate to have veterinarians and groomers lined up to help with our pets.
+We likely have a dog walker or have connected with friends and family about helping out.
+Getting a trainer on hand is just as important, and the upfront investment will be worth it.

-A too-common error happens the first day, and happens frequently, as the new family is very excited and they just want to love and pamper their pup.
-Often with rescue pups we feel like we need to love them extra to make up for all the things that they may have missed out on before they were adopted.
+A too-common error happens on the first day and happens frequently, as the new family is very excited and they just want to love and pamper their pup.
+Often with rescue pups, we feel like we need to love them extra to make up for all the things that they may have missed out on before they were adopted.
 The problem is that unconditional love without clear boundaries may confuse the dog and it can lead to some major problems down the road.
-A bit more on that topic here: https://dibsrescue.com/setting-boundaries-for-your-new-dog/
+Read more about setting boundaries for your new dog here.

 We have heard people comment on children that lack discipline.
 Don’t let your dog be like one of those children!
 And, yes, we know that raising kids is different from raising a dog, but there are some underlying principles that remain the same.
-(Cute article on this topic: https://www.fatherly.com/play/what-training-a-dog-taught-me-about-raising-my-son/ )
+(Read this cute article on the topic!)